-- We do not allow toy guns or weapon play of any kind at our school.
-We have a firm "No shooting at BioKids" rule. - We present professions such as: Nurses, Doctors, Police Officers, Firefighters and Scientists without gender bias or assignment. - We have many earth awareness activities, such as gardening and recycling projects. - All references in this handbook and all BioKids written material that refers to "parent" is intended for any parent or legal guardian or person legally responsible for the care and well-being of the child.
+- We do not allow toy guns or weapon type play of any kind at our school.
+We have a firm "No shooting, killing, or hurting people" rule. - We present professions such as: Nurses, Doctors, Police Officers, Firefighters and Scientists without gender bias or assignment. - We have many earth awareness activities, such as gardening and recycling projects. - All references in this handbook and all BioKids written material that refers to "parent" is intended for any parent or legal guardian or person legally responsible for the care and well-being of the child.